alex-ozdemir/alex-ozdemir.github.io/_posts/2017-09-25-geometric-computational-power.md

 # Conclusion

 We began by building a case for considering the control-flow constructs available to a geometric computational system.
-We then describe a reasonable set of such constructs (sequencing and non-recursive functions) and then showed that given that set of control-flow constructs, a geometric computer with a compass does not allow for a generic function to be written which finds the intersection of any two lines, given as points $$ A, B $$ and $$ C, D $$.
+We then described a reasonable set of such constructs (sequencing and non-recursive functions) and then showed that given that set of control-flow constructs, a geometric computer with a compass does not allow for a generic function to be written which finds the intersection of any two lines, given as points $$ A, B $$ and $$ C, D $$.
 In